How to Prevent and Treat Crow’s Feet and Wrinkles Around the Eyes

 There are a few rules of thumb for how to best apply skin care products in the morning and at night.

 - Gently cleanse skin around the eyes.

-- Apply an eye cream or serum, followed by a moisturizer.
+- Apply serum and an eye cream or moisturizer.

 - Wait 30 to 60 seconds between each layer of skin care and apply a sunscreen at the end.

 - Gently cleanse skin around the eyes and remove all makeup.